dongwubaohuzhe/vid-subs/MP4 Subtitle Generator.md

     This will install `openai-whisper` and `ffmpeg-python`.

 ## How to Run the Script

-1.  **Place your MP4 file:** Put the MP4 video file you want to subtitle in the same directory as the `main.py` script, or provide the full path to the video file when prompted.
+1.  **Place your MP4 files:** Put all the MP4 video files you want to subtitle into a single folder.

 2.  **Run the script:** Execute the `main.py` script from your terminal: